 For the progress of any country, an influential education culture is necessary for living.
 But the questions are, how we can build such a lifestyle.

-For this purpose, we should develop our education system like the USA, UK, and Australia.
+For this purpose, we should develop our education systems like the USA, UK, and Australia.

-The differences between their education system and ours is explained below:
+The differences between their education system and ours are explained below:

 The education system of the highest-ranked country for the education in the world is Finland, designed his education system according to learning through play.
 Basically, it has an American research approach.

 To support children ethically, the mindset for humanity and provide knowledge are their education system’s purposes.

 - The UK spent 4.2% of GDP on the education system and structure for the year 2019.
 Australia spent 5.2% of GDP in 2016, and India spent 3% in 2018-19.
 The faculty of teachers is very low compared to advanced countries.